cvdsoto/tictactoe/readme.md

 This game was made by using HTML, CSS, and JavaScript (jQuery).

 ### Features
-- Players can choose their own tokens and will not allow another player when a token is already chosen.
+- Players can choose their own tokens and will not allow another player to choose a token that is already taken.
 - Displays a score counter so players can keep track of their wins (without refreshing the page).

-### How to Start the Game
+### How to Play the Game

 1. Players choose a token on their side to start the game.
 2. Click the "Start Game" button to determine who will go first (the one with the highlighted background).